MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 <h2 id="secret-variables">Set secret variables</h2>

 > [!TIP]
 > Secret variables aren't automatically exported as environment variables.
 To use secret variables in your scripts, explicitly map them to environment variables.
+For more information, see [Set secret variables](set-secret-variables.md).

 #### [YAML](#tab/yaml/)
 ::: moniker range=">= azure-devops-2019"